 4. Smiling is important

 Smile at the other people in the parking lot as you go into the store.
 Smile at the people ringing the bell by the Salvation Army donation bucket.
-If you’re not going to toss your spare change into that bucket, don’t duck your head and avert your eyes.
+Say you’re on that last-minute shopping trip and you’re not going to toss your spare change into that bucket.
+It’s fine.
+Don’t duck your head and avert your eyes.
 Smile.
 Say “hi” or “happy holidays” if you’re really feeling adventurous.

 On one of my last-minute trips to the grocery store this year, I was in line behind a lady with a fussy two-year-old.
 She looked like she was about at her limit when she was asked to re-swipe her card.
 I’m not sure what exactly the issue was but she ended up using another card.
 She kept glancing back at me apologetically, as if she expected me to sigh, roll my eyes and stamp my feet (which is honestly what I felt like doing.)
 I smiled at her instead…a sympathetic “yeah, I know how it is” smile and it was kind of amazing to see the stress melt off her face.